Attracting new clients comes down to understanding their needs, wants, and values.

 When using content to attract prospects, develop world-class content that addresses each stage of your funnel.

-“If you have world-class content, you are going to attract people from a lot of different areas,” says Joshua Feinberg, VP and Co-Founder of SP Home Run, “When you are looking to attract, you’re going to attract a much larger percent of people.
-As the funnel gets narrower, you’ll start seeing those who love your content and also happen to be a good fit for your products and services.”
+“If you have world-class content, you are going to attract people from many different areas,” says Joshua Feinberg, Co-Founder of SP Home Run, “When you are looking to attract, you’re going to attract a much larger percentage of people.
+As the funnel narrows, you’ll start seeing those who love your content and are a good fit for your products and services.”

 The better your content, the larger your scope of prospects will be, awarding builders the opportunity to be more selective with their clients and leading to future opportunities.